 Quantitative Environmental Modelling

 Technology is important across many disciplines.
-With respect to STEM and online university degrees, "technology" essentially refers to information technology, computer science and data science.
+With respect to STEM and university degrees, "technology" essentially refers to information technology, computer science and data science.

-Most online technology students are enrolled in a Bachelor of Information Technology, Master of Information Technology, or similar program.
+Most technology students are enrolled in a Bachelor of Information Technology, Master of Information Technology, or similar program.
 Core subjects may include programming, systems analysis, database management, networking and communications, security, and technology support.
 At both undergraduate and masters levels, you can specialise by selecting subjects from a study stream.

 Advanced Intelligent Systems